 The Academic Deans in Trinity and Pratt are available to meet with undergraduates virtually.
 They can offer advice about navigating academic policies and progress toward degree.
 Some policies have been modified during this time, including SU grading, course withdrawals and probation clearance.
 Students are encouraged to consult with their academic dean for individualized advice.
 Find your dean in DukeHub.

 Academic Advising Office

 The Academic Advising Center (AAC) oversees academic advising for Trinity students until they declare their major during sophomore year.
-College advisors are now offering virtual advising meetings.
-AAC staff are also available to students for virtual meetings should they have difficulty connecting with their advisor or simply want additional input.
+AAC staff are available to students this summer for virtual meetings should they have difficulty connecting with their advisor or simply want additional input.
 Directors of Academic Engagement (DAEs) continue to schedule appointments to help undergraduates of all years and majors with long-term planning.

 Time Away Office

 The Time Away Office aims to promote wellness, self-care, entrepreneurship, introspection and discovery among our students through the development of individualize time away plans and streamlined returns with minimalized administrative burden.
 Any student currently taking time away or thinking about taking time away, is eligible for individualized support through the Time Away Office.